Zail Singh: State visits

-Singh led state visits to Czechoslovakia, Qatar and Bahrain in 1983, to Mexico and Argentina and to Mauritius, North and South Yemen in 1984.
+Singh led state visits to Bahrain, Czechoslovakia, and Qatar in 1983; to Argentina, Mauritius, Mexico, North and South Yemen in 1984.
 Singh was in Aden, Yemen when Indira Gandhi was assassinated.
-He also made visits to Nepal, Yugoslavia, Greece and Poland in 1986.
-As the relationship between Rajiv Gandhi and Singh soured, the government began sending Vice President R. Venkataraman on trips abroad in place of Singh.
-Even visits to nations which were customarily made by the head of state began to be made by the vice-president or the prime minister and some, such as a visit to Zimbabwe, which had been finalized were cancelled.
-Consequently, Singh became one of the least travelled Presidents of India.
+He also made visits to Greece, Nepal, Poland, and Yugoslavia 1986.
+As the relationship between Rajiv Gandhi and Singh soured, the government began sending Vice-President R. Venkataraman on trips abroad in place of Singh.
+Even visits to nations which were customarily made by the head of state began to be made by the vice-president or the prime minister and some, such as a visit to Zimbabwe, which had been finalised were cancelled.
+Consequently, Singh became one of the least travelled presidents of India.

 Later life and death

 Singh was succeeded to the presidency by Ramaswamy Venkataraman, who was sworn in on 25 July 1987.
 Singh chose to spend his retirement in Delhi where the government provided him with a bungalow on Circular Road.

 Singh was severely injured in a road accident when his car collided with a truck at Kiratpur Sahib in the Ropar district of Punjab on 29 November 1994.
-Singh was admitted to the Postgraduate Institute of Medical Education and Research in Chandigarh where he died on 25 December 1994 aged 78.
+He was admitted to the Postgraduate Institute of Medical Education and Research in Chandigarh where he died on 25 December 1994, aged 78.
 The Government of India declared 7 days of national mourning.
 His cremation was held on 26 December in Delhi where his samadhi is located at Ekta Sthal.

 Singh's autobiography, The Memoirs of Giani Zail Singh, was published in 1996.